M-Kerr/LangCompareV2/README.md

 <br>

 ### Credits
-LangCompareV2's logo is Code Metrics by Richard Slater from the Noun Project
+LangCompareV2's logo is "Code Metrics" by Richard Slater from the Noun Project